pxmch/cas-fee-notesapp/README.md

 This app is written in Javascript (client and server) and uses [Node.js](https://nodejs.org/) with [Express](http://expressjs.com) on the server-side.

-Used components in alphabetical order:
+Other used components in alphabetical order:
 - [Bower](https://bower.io)
 - [Font Awesome](http://fontawesome.io)
 - [Gulp](http://gulpjs.com)